 Meet the Candidate

-“Mad” Hildebrandt was born into a working-class family in 1961.
-One of six children, she spent her early years in the Denver area, then her family moved several times to small towns across Colorado and Arizona.
-Her father worked as an auto mechanic, and the family took in foster children to help care for kids in need.
-Her family spent many vacations in the mountains, plains, and deserts of Colorado and New Mexico.
-Her sister moved to Socorro, NM and was soon followed by her parents upon their retirement.
-Mad briefly resided in Socorro during the early 2000’s, and was finally able to return, along with her husband, upon his retirement from the US Coast Guard.
-Mad’s upbringing allows her to not simply relate to southern New Mexico’s ‘hardworking people’ but to be one of them.
+Mad’s family spent many vacations in the mountains, plains, and deserts of Colorado and New Mexico, and her parents and sister moved to Socorro, NM in 1997.
+Mad resided in Socorro during the early 2000’s, and upon her husband’s retirement from the US Coast Guard, they returned to New Mexico.
+Her upbringing allows her to not simply relate to southern New Mexico’s ‘hardworking people’ but to be one of them.

 In her early twenties, Mad enlisted in the US Coast Guard, and served at USCG TRACEN Petaluma as Military Police, then went on to become a Radioman.
 As a Veteran, and a military spouse, she understands the importance of the uniformed services to the country, and the responsibilities of the country to its Veterans.